alexa/alexa-auto-sdk/docs/native/building.md

 * macOS
     * x86 64-bit

+To build Auto SDK for other platforms or architectures, see [Build with a custom toolchain](#build-with-a-custom-toolchain).

 ## General build requirements

 You can build the Alexa Auto SDK natively on a Linux or macOS host, or you can use Docker.
 For specific information about Docker, see [Build in a Docker container](#build-in-a-docker-container).